AlejandroJorge/simpledesk/README.md

 docker run \
   -p 3000:3000 \
   -e DATABASE_URL=/data/local.db \
+  -e SESSION_SECRET=$(openssl rand -hex 32) \
   -v $(pwd)/local.db:/data/local.db \
   organization-tool
 ```
 By default the container listens on `PORT` (defaults to 3000).
-Adjust `DATABASE_URL` to point at the mounted SQLite file path inside the container.
+Adjust `DATABASE_URL` to point at the mounted SQLite file path inside the container, set `SESSION_SECRET` to a long random string (you can also use `--env-file` or an orchestrator secret), and optionally override `WORKSPACE_TIMEZONE`.

+> The Docker build stage injects a throwaway secret so that `npm run build` succeeds without leaking real credentials.
+Always pass the production `SESSION_SECRET` (and any other sensitive values) at container runtime, not via `ARG` or `ENV` instructions in the image.